samburch/edume/README.md

 For this project I followed the brief to create a T9 keypad.

-The project contains both a server folder for all api requests to keys and matched words and a client folder for the react front end.
+The project contains both a server folder for all api requests to keys and matched words.
+The client folder for the react front end.

 The application can match 3000 common english language words based on the users submission.